richeney/jenkins/README.md

 # Jenkins on Azure VM deploying Terraform config

 Jenkins is a popular CI/CD tool.
-This example shows the creation of a Jenkins server with a service principal and both Azure CLI and Terraform installed.
+This example shows the creation of a Jenkins server with a system assigned managed identity.
+Azure CLI and Terraform will also be installed.
+Jeknins is then configured to use the GitHub repo and its Jenkinsfile.
+The Jenkinsfile includes both Azure CLI and Terraform example steps in the pipeline.

 Assumes a Bash environment with the [Azure CLI](https://learn.microsoft.com/cli/azure/install-azure-cli), plus access to a valid subscription.

 The terraform config should create a resource group, *terraform-demo*, and an Azure Container Instance running the inspector gadget image, but this is purely to prove that your Terraform configuration can be deployed via Jenkins using a GitHub repo and a system assigned managed identity.

-The Jenkinsfile includes both Azure CLI and Terraform example steps.

 If you are prefer using service principals then check the companion [readme](SERVICE_PRINCIPAL.md).